sahib/rmlint/docs/rmlint.1.rst

 It is able to find the following types of lint:

 * Duplicate files and directories (and as a by-product unique files).
-* Nonstripped Binaries (Binaries with debug symbols; needs to be explicitly enabled).
+* Nonstripped binaries (binaries with debug symbols; needs to be explicitly enabled).
 * Broken symbolic links.
 * Empty files and directories (also nested empty directories).
-* Files with broken user or group id.
+* Files with broken user or group ID.

 ``rmlint`` itself WILL NOT DELETE ANY FILES.
 It does however produce executable output (for example a shell script) to help you delete the files if you want to.
 Another design principle is that it should work well together with other tools like ``find``.
-Therefore we do not replicate features of other well know programs, as for example pattern matching and finding duplicate filenames.
+Therefore, we do not replicate features of other well-known programs, as for example pattern matching and finding duplicate filenames.
-However we provide many convenience options for common use cases that are hard to build from scratch with standard tools.
+However, we provide many convenience options for common use cases that are hard to build from scratch with standard tools.

 In order to find the lint, ``rmlint`` is given one or more directories to traverse.